-The 16 CAMP vehicles with integrated systems that were used in the driver acceptance testing are being reused for the safety pilot deployment.
+The 16 CAMP vehicles with integrated systems used in the driver acceptance testing were reused for the Safety Pilot deployment.
 Another 48 light-duty vehicles with integrated systems were provided as were three Freightliner heavy-duty trucks, making a total of 67 vehicles with integrated systems for the deployment.
-The vehicles with integrated systems were provided by eight automakers, including Ford, General Motors, Honda, Hyundai-Kia, Mercedes-Benz, Nissan, Toyota, and Volkswagen (Ahmed-Zaid 2012).
+Ford, General Motors, Honda, Hyundai-Kia, Mercedes-Benz, Nissan, Toyota, and Volkswagen provided vehicles with integrated systems.17

-An additional 300 light-duty vehicles, 16 heavyduty trucks, and 3 transit vehicles were outfitted with retrofit and aftermarket devices, which send and receive data and are able to issue warnings to drivers (Bezzina 2012).
-All vehicles with integrated systems and 100 of the vehicles with aftermarket devices were also outfitted with a data acquisition system (DAS), which will collect data on driver performance and response to warnings (Fancher 2012).
-The remaining 2,450 vehicles (2,200 light-duty vehicles, 50 heavy-duty trucks, 100 transit vehicles, and 100 medium-duty vehicles) were outfitted with a vehicle awareness device (VAD), which only send data to other vehicles and are not be able to generate warnings.
+An additional 300 light-duty vehicles, 16 heavy-duty trucks, and 3 transit vehicles were outfitted with retrofit and aftermarket devices, which send and receive data and are able to issue warnings to drivers.18 All vehicles with integrated systems and 100 of the vehicles with aftermarket devices were also outfitted with data acquisition systems (DAS), which collect data on driver performance and response to warnings.19 The remaining 2,450 vehicles (2,200 light-duty vehicles, 50 heavy-duty trucks, 100 transit vehicles, and 100 medium-duty vehicles) were outfitted with a vehicle awareness device (VAD), which only sends data to other vehicles and is not be able to generate warnings.

 The layout of the infrastructure for the deployment can be seen in Figure 3.
-The roadside infrastructure for the deployment covers 73 lane-miles of roadway with equipment installed at 25 sites with additional equipment installed at an intersection for radar-based pedestrian detection (Bezzina 2012 and Bezzina 2013).
-In the map, traffic light symbols designate areas where roadside equipment is co-located with traffic signals; orange symbols indicate signal phase and timing (SPAT) enabled traffic signals and blue symbols indicate roadside equipment without SPAT capabilities.
-Orange dot symbols indicate equipment colocated with a freeway ITS installation and the blue dot symbol indicates a prototype solar/cellular equipment installation.
+The roadside infrastructure for the deployment covers 73 lane-miles of roadway with equipment installed at 25 sites and additional equipment installed at an intersection for radar-based pedestrian detection.20 In the map, traffic light symbols designate areas where roadside equipment (RSE) is co-located with traffic signals; orange symbols indicate signal phase and timing (SPAT) enabled traffic signals and blue symbols indicate roadside equipment without SPAT capabilities.
+Orange dot symbols indicate a prototype solar/cellular equipment installation.